shresthasingh1501/shresthasingh1501/README.md

 **Beyond the Code:**

-* 🎤 I'm a passionate public speaker and enjoy sharing my knowledge and experiences with others.
+* 🎤 I'm a passionate public speaker and enjoy sharing my knowledge and experiences with others with a deep history in MUN.
-* ♟️ I'm a strategic thinker and enjoy playing chess in my free time.
+* ♟️ I'm a strategic thinker and enjoy participating in hackathons.
-* 🎨 I have a creative side and enjoy expressing myself through various art forms.
+* 🎨 I have a creative side and enjoy expressing myself through paintings and sketches.

 **Thank you for visiting my coding cosmos.
 Let's explore the universe of possibilities together!** 🌌